Spanish-speaking señoritas will swoon over these pick up lines. 😏

 That’s exactly right.
 Not by yourself.
 To yourself.
 That may sound a little crazy, but expressing your thoughts in French can help you master the language faster.
 The idea is to be able to form a line of thought directly into the French language.
 Just like you would in a conversation in French.

-If you don’t have any native French friends to practice with, use your imagination!
+If you don’t have any fluent French friends to practice with, use your imagination!
 This will help you understand your limits and work more exactly where you need it.

 Bonus tip: Stay positive and book a trip to France ASAP